SHORT STORY 18

 “What do you think you are achieving by being here?!”

 “You think that's funny?!”

-“What the fuck is going on here?!”
+“What is going on here?!”
 Mara suddenly interjected.
 Everyone in the passageway was staring at us.
 “Don't we have a job to do?!
 Can we please get on with it, without this childish bickering?!
 Remember who you are and why exactly you're here!
 Don't forget that!
-And if I need to remind you, then you won't be invited back ever again!
+And if I need to remind you, then you won't be invited back, ever again!
 Is that understood?!”

 “Yes, ma'am,” Monsieur Jordan reluctantly grunted.

-Glaring away from Mara, I clenched my jaw at her message at mostly at me.
+Turning away from Mara, I clenched my jaw at her message meant for me.

 “Is that understood?!” she repeated.